Hiking with the right shoes: what to pay attention to when buying now footwear

 ■ Upper

 For the upper of a sturdy hiking boot, manufacturers mainly use leather in its construction.
 Full-grain leather is the most robust leather and is therefore very durable.
-It is also very water-resistant.
-You can recognise full grain leather by its shine.
-There is also split leather, better known as nubuck, velour or suede, which can be recognised by its rougher surface.
-Split leather is much less durable and prone to cracking, but it is more breathable and cheaper than full grain leather.
+It is also reasonably water-resistant.
+You can recognise full grain leather by its smoothness, like nubuck.
+There is also split leather, better known as velour or suede, which can be recognised by its rougher surface.
+Split leather is much less durable, but it is more breathable and cheaper than full grain leather.

 Hikers who prefer a vegan option will find shoes made from synthetic materials, such as synthetic leather, nylon, mesh or polyester.
 These are generally much lighter than real leather shoes and also dry faster.
 On the other hand, they are not very durable, but they are somewhat cheaper than leather shoes.
 Shoes with a "Vegan" label are mainly a convenient marketing tool for manufacturers.